gb08/Deep_learning_with_Colab/README.md

 # Deep Learning with Google Colab

-This repository contains the Deep Learning Notebooks, can run directly with google colab.
+This repository contains the Deep Learning Colab Notebooks, can run directly with google colab.